dribnet/purvs/README.md

 ## PS2 MDDN 342 2017

-I have added Princess Leia onto the canvas.
+I have added Princess Leia onto the faces.